Connect with us

 • Plug extension/ multiplier – plug sockets are always in short supply, having one of these could make you very popular.

-• Money Belt – these are a bit outdated now, most thieves know people wear them, and with cards widely accepted worldwide now you should never have too much cash on you.
-They don’t look too cool when trying to make friends either.
+• Money belt – these are a bit outdated now, most thieves know people wear them, and with cards widely accepted worldwide now you should never have too much cash on you.

 Might Have To Pack